adlesh/Ask-Cody-UITS/docs/ask-cody-vue.md

         ```bash
         git clone https://github.com/adlesh/uits-proto.git
         ```
-    * Checking out the _any non-master_ branch is only necessary while the current work hasn't merged with _master_

     2. Then checkout
         ```bash
         cd uits-proto
         git checkout alesh-dev
         ```
+        * Checking out _any non-master_ branch is only necessary while the current work hasn't merged with _master_

 2. Installing dependencies for the code...
     ```bash